Describe and optimize data¶

 First create the table’s configuration file.
 For example, to create a Latex

-file from the CSV file test-resources/section-id.csv
+.sty file from the CSV file test-resources/section-id.csv using the first

 column as the index (makes that column go away) using a variable size and